SpotlightKid/drone-matrixchat-notify/README.md

     substtution is considered to be in Markdown format and will be rendered to HTML and sent as a formatted message with `org.matrix.custom.html` format.

+* `pass_environment` *(default:* `DRONE_*`*)*

+    Comma-separated white-list of environment variable names or name patterns.
+    Patterns are shell-glob style patterns and case-sensitive.

+    Only environment variables matching any of the given names or patterns will be available as valid placeholders in the message template.

 * `password`

     Password to use for authenticating the user set with `userid`.
 Either a